enioka-Haute-Couture/jqm/doc/writing_payloads.md

 ### Runnable

 Some existing code is written to be run as a thread, implementing the Runnable interface.
-If these classes have a no-argument constructor, JQM can instanciate them and launch them (this is not imposed by the Runnable interface - as if interfaces could impose a constructor!).
-In that case, the run() method from the interface is executed - therefore it is not possible to access parameters without using JQM advanced function described later.
+If these classes have a no-argument constructor (this is not imposed by the Runnable interface as interfaces cannot impose a constructor), JQM can instanciate and launch them .
+In that case, the run() method from the interface is executed - therefore it is not possible to access parameters without using JQM advanced function described later in this chapter.

-This would perfectly run, without any specific dependencies:
+This would run perfectly, without any specific dependencies or imports:
 ```java
 public class App implements Runnable
 {